danchoi/soywiki/README.markdown

 `,o` opens the next hyperlink on or after the cursor.
 These are the URLs that begin with http:// or https://.
-You can also use `ENTER` when the cursor is over a hyperlink.
+You can also use `ENTER` when the cursor is over a web hyperlink.

 Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your web browser.
 This should cover Linux Gnome desktop and OS X